I was driving my son home after his basketball team had won their game when he asked me, “Dad, who do you think is the best player on our team?”

 How can you train your team to work well together?
 In the military, adversity brings a team together.
 What exercises can you implement/work within an office setting?

-- Ensure that everyone has a clear understanding of their role, and what part they play in the team’s success.
+- Ensure that everyone has a clear understanding of their role and their part in the team’s success.

-5. Apply the concept of “The Best Idea Wins”.
+- Apply the concept of “The Best Idea Wins.”

 Remember, the leadership and management of your team should be a day-to-day responsibility to ensure the motivation of all members.
 Do you have what it takes to inspire and lead your team to victory?

 Ronald Culpepper is the Director of Leadership and Development for a well-servicing company within the oil and gas industry.
 He is a retired Navy SEAL Master Chief with thirty years of experience in Special Operations.
 His leadership and selfless service were evident in his numerous honors, including five Bronze Star Medals, two Meritorious Service Medals, two Combat Action Ribbons, Combat Medic Badge, and numerous unit and campaign awards.
 Ron’s leadership was sought worldwide for his counsel and insight into high-performing team development and strategic issues relevant to both the battlefield and boardroom.
 His passion is to serve, with the end state being purpose and connection.